Home Medical Malpractice Spinal Epidural Abscess

 There was a duty of care: It was the surgeon’s duty to keep you as safe as reasonably possible.
 Every medical professional owes their patients a duty of care, which means all you have to do is provide documentation that you were an official patient of the surgeon or hospital responsible for your SEA.

-There was an injury: A key facet of a medical malpractice is that there was some sort of injury.
-If you have developed SEA, then that counts as an injury.
+There was an injury: A key facet of medical malpractice is that some sort of injury occurred.
+If you have developed an SEA, that counts as an injury.

-That injury resulted from the breached duty of care: Finally, you must be able to show that your injury, which is SEA in this case, was caused by the breach of duty of care.
-Oftentimes this is done with medical records, and further testimony from expert witnesses.
+Your injury resulted from the breach of duty of care: You must be able to show that the SEA was caused by a breach of duty of care.
+This may be demonstrated using medical records and testimony from expert witnesses.

 Back to Top